Space environment: Debris

-Space debris and meteoroids can impact spacecraft at high speeds, causing mechanical or electrical damage.
+Space debris are defunct human-made objects in space, and, along with other objects like meteoroids, can impact spacecraft at high speeds, causing mechanical or electrical damage.
 The average speed of space debris is 10 km/s while the average speed of meteoroids is much greater.
 For example, the meteoroids associated with the Perseid meteor shower travel at an average speed of 58 km/s.
 Mechanical damage from debris impacts have been studied through space missions including LDEF, which had over 20,000 documented impacts through its 5.7-year mission.
 Electrical anomalies associated with impact events include ESA's Olympus spacecraft, which lost attitude control during the 1993 Perseid meteor shower.
 A similar event occurred with the Landsat 5 spacecraft during the 2009 Perseid meteor shower.

-Electrostatic charging
+Spacecraft charging

-Spacecraft electrostatic charging is caused by the hot plasma environment around the Earth.
-The plasma encountered in the region of the geostationary orbit becomes heated during geomagnetic substorms caused by disturbances in the solar wind.
+A spacecraft may accumulate electrical charge as a result of the hot plasma environment around the Earth.
+During geomagnetic substorms, disturbances in the solar wind can heat up the plasma encountered in the geostationary orbit.
 "Hot" electrons (with energies in the kilo-electron volt range) collect on surfaces of spacecraft and can establish electrostatic potentials of the order of kilovolts.
 As a result, discharges can occur and are known to be the source of many spacecraft anomalies.

-Mitigation strategies
+Mitigation

-Solutions devised by scientists and engineers include, but are not limited to, spacecraft shielding, special "hardening" of electronic systems, various collision detection systems.
+Methods to counter the space environment include, but are not limited to, spacecraft shielding, radiation hardening of electronic systems, and various collision detection systems.
 Evaluation of effects during spacecraft design includes application of various models of the environment, including radiation belt models, spacecraft-plasma interaction models and atmospheric models to predict drag effects encountered in lower orbits and during reentry.

 The field often overlaps with the disciplines of astrophysics, atmospheric science, space physics, and geophysics, albeit usually with an emphasis on application.

 The United States government maintains a Space Weather Prediction Center at Boulder, Colorado.
 The Space Weather Prediction Center (SWPC) is part of the National Oceanic and Atmospheric Administration (NOAA).
 SWPC is one of the National Weather Service's (NWS) National Centers for Environmental Prediction (NCEP).

 Law

-Environmental law in space law is being considered but lacks establishment, but has become an issue in light of increased space debris.
+Environmental law in space law is being considered, it has particularly become an issue in light of increased space debris, but space environment as an issue lacks regulatory establishment.